 Identifying Different Leather Types

-Before we pit full-grain leather vs top grain leather it is important to know which is which.
+Before we pit full grain leather vs top grain leather against each other, it is important to know which is which.
 For the untrained eye, the leather may look the same.
 However, not all leather is of the same kind and quality.
-Likewise, if you are looking for only the best quality of leather it is important to know which leather is which: full-grain vs top grain leather.
+Understanding the distinction between leather grades is essential if you are shopping for a leather bag, leather jacket, or any other leather goods.
+Knowing the difference between full grain vs top grain leather will help you invest wisely.

 The Impact of an Animal's Life on Leather Quality